-A professional therapist will take a full history and perform some specific assessment tests to diagnose the type and extent of the injury including straight leg raise, resistend knee flexion and slump test.
-A doctor may order an MRI scan which can help determine the exact location and extent of the injury which can give a more accurate prognosis and estimate of recovery time.
+A professional therapist will take a full history and perform some specific assessment tests to diagnose the type and extent of the injury including straight leg raise, resisted knee flexion, and slump test.
+A doctor may order an MRI scan which can help determine the exact location and extent of the injury which can give a more accurate prognosis and an estimate of recovery time.

 Read more on symptoms and diagnosis.

 A hamstring strain is a tear or strain to the muscle fibres in the hamstring muscle group at the back of the upper thigh.
 This consists of three separate muscles; the semitendinosus, semimembranosus and biceps femoris.
 They originate from the lower part of the pelvis and insert into the back of the shin bone and when contracting they powerfully bend the knee and extend the hip backward.
 Acute or sudden hamstring strains usually happen in two ways, either sprinting related or stretch related for example in martial arts, gymnastics or dancing.